 Example: A doctor treating you for an injury asks another doctor about your overall health condition.

-We use and share your health information to run our practice, improve your care, and contact you
+Your medical provider uses and share your health information to run our practice, improve your care, and contact you when necessary.

 Advertising & Promotion